sonota/apache-spark-docs-ja/docs_ja/sql-programming-guide.md

 // Apply the schema to the RDD.
 DataFrame peopleDataFrame = sqlContext.createDataFrame(rowRDD, schema);

-// Register the DataFrame as a table. peopleDataFrame.registerTempTable("people");
+// Creates a temporary view using the DataFrame. peopleDataFrame.createOrReplaceTempView("people");

-// SQL can be run over RDDs that have been registered as tables.
+// SQL can be run over a temporary view created using DataFrames.
 DataFrame results = sqlContext.sql("SELECT name FROM people");

 // The results of SQL queries are DataFrames and support all the normal RDD operations.